Lisa Nowak: Developments

 The trial judge suppressed Nowak's initial (pre-Miranda) statements to police, as well as all evidence found in her vehicle, on November 2, 2007, citing police misconduct in their initial search and questioning.
 The prosecution appealed that ruling on November 8.
 A hearing on that appeal occurred on October 21, 2008.

-On December 5, 2008, the Florida Fifth District Court of Appeal held that her statements were taken in violation of her Miranda rights, but that the search of her car was still valid under the inevitable discovery exception to the search warrant requirement because the police would have inevitably found it in the normal course of the investigation despite her illegal statement.
+On December 5, 2008, the Florida Fifth District Court of Appeal held that her statements were taken in violation of her Miranda rights, but that the search of her car was still valid under the inevitable discovery exception to the search warrant requirement because the police would have inevitably found the evidence in the normal course of the investigation, even without her illegally obtained statements.
 The case was sent back for trial.
 A pre-trial status hearing was scheduled for June 22, 2009.
 On April 1, 2009, the judge ordered Nowak to undergo two psychiatric evaluations before June 12, 2009.

-On May 15, 2009, it was reported that Nowak would not claim insanity if her case ever went to trial.
+On May 15, 2009, it was reported that Nowak would not claim insanity if her case went to trial.
 Nowak's attorney withdrew a previous motion filed in 2007, which would have left open the opportunity to use an insanity defense in the case.
 On October 7, 2009, a judge in Orlando ruled in favor of allowing Nowak's attorneys to take a second deposition from Shipman to inquire whether Nowak actually pepper-sprayed Shipman.
 A medical report by paramedics raised some questions according to Nowak's attorneys as to the factual basis for it.
-If it was found not to have occurred, Nowak's attorneys wanted the criminal charges related to the assault and battery to be dropped before trial began.
+If it was found not to have occurred, Nowak's attorneys wanted the criminal charges related to the assault and battery dropped before trial began.
 The trial was scheduled for December 7, 2009.
 On November 10, 2009, Nowak entered a guilty plea to felony burglary and misdemeanor battery as part of a plea deal.
 She was sentenced to a year's probation and the two days already served in jail, with no additional jail time.
 In March 2011, Nowak petitioned the court to seal the record of her criminal proceedings, citing harm to her family and their livelihood.
 The motion was granted.